ickoxii/dotfiles/README.md

-# dot-files
+# dotfiles

 Author: Icko Iben

-These are my dot-files for various CLI's and macOS applications.
-Each application has its own directory in which its dot-files are stored.
+These are my dotfiles for various CLI's and macOS applications.
+This repository contains directories for each application.
+The organization of each application simulates the organization of its respective dotfiles in relation to the users
-In the base dot-file directory, I have a script that creates sym-links to link each dot-file to the location that its application expects it to be.
+$HOME directory.
+I am too lazy to figure out gnu stow or other dotfile managers so I have a shell script inside each directory in order to sym-link the dotfiles for each application.
+There is a Makefile inside the base directory to run through each application directory and run the sym-link script.

+## Organization

-This what our sym-links should look like
+This what our sym-links should look like (filenames ending in `@` are sym-links):

 ```
 ~